 Planning a trip and want to know the best landmarks in Vietnam to visit?
 This guide will help you decide which iconic landmarks you should add to your itinerary.

 An epic 2 week Vietnam itinerary taking in the best of Vietnam from North to South.
 Includes Hanoi, Halong Bay, Hue, Hoi An and Ho Chi Minh City.

 Vietnamese cuisine with its refreshing flavours, citrus hits and use of distinctive herbs and warm spices is one that'll shake up your taste-buds.
 So pull up a little plastic chair and grab your chopsticks...

-Mui Ne, a small fishing town with a long sandy beach, is the kite-surfing hub of SE Asia.
-But if you're not looking for an adrenaline hit there's sightseeing in the area that's worth a visit.
+Mui Ne, a small fishing town with a long sandy beach, is the kite-surfing hub of SE Asia as well as having lots of sightseeing opportunities.
 Check out my guide on what's to see in Mui Ne.